 The Full Bill

-The supporting lineup is substantial: Lazy Ass Destroyer, Seen Loc, Promachina, Liquid Damage, The Burned Out Suns, and How’s The Soup? join Green Jello on a six-band bill with doors at 7 p.m.
-This is a full-evening commitment.
-Plan accordingly.
+Opening the night: Lazy Ass Destroyer, Seen Loc, Promachina, Liquid Damage, The Burned Out Suns, and How’s The Soup?.
+With nine acts total, doors open early; this is a full-evening commitment.

 Tickets